hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 Stepped Interpolation Modifier
 ------------------------------

-Gives the curve a stepped appearance by rounding values down within a certain range of frames.
+Gives the curve a stepped appearance by sampling it every N frames and making it hold its value after each sample.
+In a sense, this lowers the curve's frame rate by letting it change its value less frequently, producing choppy movement as a result.

 Step Size
-   Specify the number of frames to hold each frame.
+   The number of frames to hold each step.
 Offset
-   Reference number of frames before frames get held.
-   Use to get hold for (1-3) vs (5-7) holding patterns.
+   The frame at which the first step begins.
 Start Frame
-   Restrict modifier to only act before its "end" frame.
+   The frame where to start applying the effect.
 End Frame
-   Restrict modifier to only act after its "start" frame.

-Influence
-   Controls the percentage of affect the modifier has on the F-Curve.

-Restrict Frame Range
-^^^^^^^^^^^^^^^^^^^^

-Start/End
-   The frame on which the modifier's effect starts/ends.
+   The frame where to stop applying the effect.
-Blend In, Out
-   The number of frames, relative the start/end values above, the modifier takes to fade in/out.